The Compulsory Microchipping of Cats Legislation

 Our extensive work on the issue of reportable road accidents involving cats (RTAs) helped shape the way the RTA side of the Bill was considered.
 Our draft law proposals on how incidents would be reported and enforced would later be produced to impressed DEFRA officials, and members of the shadow cabinet, who would go as far as to include it in the Animal Welfare Manifesto.
 It would later also become a manifesto pledge by the government.

-This also paved the way to follow on our work on scanning and RTAs with ministers after the now the Chancellor, Rishi Sunak's, recommendations of CatsMatter to DEFRA (2).
+This also paved the way to follow on our work on scanning and RTAs with ministers after the Chancellor Rishi Sunak, made recommendations of CatsMatter to DEFRA (2) during his time as a Local Government Minister.
 These talks resulted in our 'best practice guide' currently being worked on jointly by DEFRA and the Housing Dept to become official guidance for local councils to follow when handling deceased cats, as well as our reportable road accident proposals to be liaised on internally.

 Our meetings with DEFRA officials have always been extremely positive, and it's been a